About Hip Dysplasia

 Do not use the abduction bar on the cast to lift or carry the baby.

-Contact your baby's doctor or other health care provider if your baby develops one or more of the following symptoms:
+Contact your baby's healthcare provider if your baby develops one or more of the following symptoms:

 Increased swelling above or below the cast